Band Protocol (BAND) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Band Protocol Price Prediction for 2025–2050

-According to your Band Protocol price prediction, the value of BAND is expected to change by 238.64%, reaching a price of 2.8807USD by 2050.
+According to your Band Protocol price prediction, the value of BAND is expected to change by 238.64%, reaching a price of 2.6340USD by 2050.

 Short Term Band Protocol Price Prediction For Today, Tomorrow, This Week, and 30 Days